Eric Niquette UI, UX, Accessibility

 By design, tables also retain their layout when resized; you wouldn't want your cells to shift around and break the intended order.
 This also means that tables don't reflow their layout to fit the viewport; they can only compress or expand.
 When a table requires a larger viewport than is available, the contents will break into multiple lines or cause horizontal scrolling.

-Minimizing the impact of layout tables in HTML
+How to minimize the impact of layout tables in HTML

 When a screen reader inspects a table with the goal of determining whether its used to present data or for layout, it does so with a series of checks and by searching for certain giveaways like header cells, captions, and summaries.

 If you must use a layout table, ensure that you are not providing any supporting features that could potentially trigger the interpretation as data.
-Convert any <th> cells to <td>, and remove both the <caption> element and summary attribute.
+Convert any <th> cells to <td>, and remove both the <caption>; element and summary attribute.

 Tables can also be assigned a role of presentation, which strips it of its semantic value.
 In other words, it treats the table as if it were non-semantic element, such as an empty container.